 So, let's make some FABULOUS vegan tofu feta cheese!

 At first glance, I can understand why selecting a type of tofu may be difficult for a beginner or even a seasoned vegan veteran.
-In fact, the array of tofu choices at the supermarket is growing as a plant-based diet becomes more popular.
+The variety of tofu choices at the supermarket grows as a plant-based diet becomes more popular.

-Basically, there are five tofu types to focus on: silken, medium, firm, extra firm, and sprouted.
-Although you can now purchase braised tofu, smoked tofu, and pre-baked tofu, we will focus on the ones we cook with.
+There are five tofu types to focus on the silken, medium, firm, extra firm, and sprouted.
+Although you can now purchase braised, smoked, and pre-baked tofu, we will focus on the ones we cook with.

 Silken tofu, for instance, contains the most water of all the tofu textures.
-Thick and creamy, silken tofu's texture is comparable to custard or thick yogurt.
-I use silken tofu for dressings, sauces, dips, or egg replacement when baking.
+The thick, creamy, silken tofu surface resembles custard or thick yogurt.
+When baking, I use silken tofu for dressings, sauces, dips, or egg replacement.

-On the other hand, medium tofu is a little bit denser than silken tofu, but it is still really delicate and falls apart easily.
-In fact, I rarely buy medium tofu since I prefer a firmer and less spongy tofu texture.
+On the other hand, medium tofu is a little bit denser than silken tofu, but it is still really delicate and falls apart quickly.
+Therefore, I rarely buy medium tofu since I prefer a firmer and less spongy texture.

-For example, Firm tofu is again another step up in terms of less water content and firmer structure.
-Though, it does make a great tofu ricotta cheese like in my Skinny Zucchini Stuffed with Veggies and Tofu Ricotta.
-Although I prefer firmer tofu for a tofu scramble, firm tofu is perfect if you like your tofu scramble on the softer side.
+For example, Firm tofu is another step up in terms of less water content and firmer structure.
+In addition, it makes a great tofu ricotta cheese like in my Zucchini Stuffed with Veggies and Tofu Ricotta.
+Although I prefer more frozen tofu for a tofu scramble, firm tofu is perfect if you like your tofu scramble on the softer side.

-Extra-firm tofu is my go-to tofu for most recipes because it's easy to handle and contains less water.
-Again, for me, it's all about convenience.
-Not only does extra firm tofu take less time to press, but it also stays together when grilling, baking, or sauteeing in a pan.
+Extra-firm tofu is my go-to for most recipes because it's easy to handle and contains less water.
+But, again, for me, it's all about convenience.
+Not only does extra firm tofu takes less time to press and stays together when grilling, baking, or sauteing in a pan.

-And then, there is sprouted tofu, the Cadillac of all tofu, in my opinion.
+And then, there is sprouted tofu, the Cadillac of all tofu.
 Sprouted tofu, for example, doesn't need to be pressed.
 As a result, I chose extra-firm tofu to use for my tofu feta cheese recipe.

 For years I avoided eating tofu.
-Every time I made tofu, I ended up moving it to the side of the plate because it was either fried or mushy.
+Every time I made tofu, I moved it to the side of the plate because it was either fried or mushy.
 Most restaurants fry it, which doesn’t interest me, and those who bake and grill it seemed to have the same issues I did; soft tasteless tofu.

 Then, I figured it out with the help of my EZ Tofu Press.
 I bought it on Amazon, and in the beginning, I made the same mistakes.
 I didn’t follow the directions ( a problem I have, haha); I was in a hurry as I usually am, and I got the same results….tasteless tofu I didn’t like.